jeffseely/jeffseely.github.io/Text.md

 `let firstNumber = 7;`

 `let` is a **reserved** word that JavaScript uses to indicate that the word after it is a variable name.
 Don't try to use `let` for anything else.
 It is a reserved word and JavaScript will complain if you do.
 Look at the list of reserved words [here](https://www.w3schools.com/Js/js_reserved.asp).
 The "=" puts the number 7 into the variable `firstNumber`.
 If you don't assign a value to the variable, JavaScript will assign the value `undefined`.
 It is much better to assign an initial value because it tells us what type of variable you intend it to be and it helps us find errors as we read through the program.
 Let's take it a little farther with the four line program below.
-Go to **P>1.3AB Full Name** in Repl.it and paste the first 4 lines below into the editor.
+Go to **P>1.3AB Full Name** in Replit.com and paste the first 4 lines below into the editor.

 ```javascript
 let firstNumber = 7;